Comprehensive guides

 1. Landing Follow the signs for "Immigration" then "Customs"

-2. Immigration control Please present your passport, return ticket, and the requested supporting documents.
+2. Immigration control Please present your passport, return ticket, All-in-One QR code and the required supporting documents.

 3. Baggage claim : Check the integrity of your suitcases